-7. Micro-Inequities in Employee Treatment
+7. Micro-inequities in treatment of applicants

 Does the 31% net rate of hiring discrimination mean that the remaining 69% of upscale Manhattan restaurants are discrimination-free?
 Theoretical reasoning and empirical evidence do not support that interpretation.
-Employers who hire both whites and persons of color may still treat the latter less favorably after hiring.
-For example, white restaurant servers might be offered more work shifts per week, more shifts or table assignments where "big tippers" are prevalent, or more opportunities to advance to supervisory or management positions.
-Such differences often reflect employers' stereotypical assumptions, conscious or unconscious, that, although both whites and persons of color may be minimally qualified for waiter/waitress positions, whites are more competent (Fiske & Lee, 2008; Greenwald & Krieger, 2006).
-These assumptions may in turn generate constant "micro-inequities" in daily work life which cumulatively generate substantially different earnings, work environments, and career paths for employees of different demographic backgrounds (Valian, 1999).
+Employers who hire both whites and persons of color may still treat them differently after hiring.
+For example, white restaurant servers might be offered more work shifts per week, shifts or tables where "big tippers" are prevalent, or opportunities to advance to supervisory or management positions.
+Such differences often reflect employers'

+stereotypical assumptions, conscious or unconscious, that, although both whites and persons of color may be minimally qualified for waiter/waitress positions, whites are more competent (Fiske & Lee, 2008; Greenwald & Krieger, 2006).
+These assumptions may in turn generate constant "micro-inequities" in daily work life that cumulatively generate substantially different earnings, work environments, and career paths for employees of different demographic backgrounds (Valian, 1999).

-Suggestions of such race-ethnic differences in post-hiring treatment are provided by the earning differences and occupational segregation documented in Census data in Section 3 of this paper.
-However, because those data cover multiple employers, they do not isolate differences in treatment of different types of employees by the same employer.
-In contrast, testing results presented in Table 4 offer a more direct comparison.
-In terms of employers' stereotypical assumptions about employees' competence, the first two rows of Section C of Table 4 report that employers interviewing testers often accepted white testers' claims of work experience and food service skills without question while probing or challenging equivalent credential presented by testers of color.
+Suggestions of race-ethnic differences in post-hiring treatment are provided by the earning differences and occupational segregation documented in Census data in Section 3 above.
+However, these data do not compare treatment of different types of employees by the same employer, the comparison presented in Table 4.

+Focusing first on employers' stereotypical assumptions about employees' competence, the first two rows of Section C of Table 4 report that employers interviewing testers often accepted white testers' claims of work experience and food service skills without question while probing or challenging equivalent credentials presented by testers of color.
 The next three rows of Section C report that interviewers also tended to describe the available job more favorably to white testers, offer them better work days or shifts than testers of color, or otherwise promise better jobs.

-Table 4 also demonstrates that such differences in employment outcome were generally masked behind equally polite treatment of white testers and testers of color during the hiring process.
-As two job seekers among dozens or even hundreds of applicants screened by soughtafter employers, our testers were sometime treated impersonally or abruptly.
+Table 4 also demonstrates that such differences in employment outcome generally co-existed with no differences in the politeness with white testers and testers of color were treated during the hiring process.
+As two job seekers among dozens or even hundreds of applicants screened by sought-after employers, our testers were sometimes treated impersonally or abruptly.
 However, testers of color were not treated worse than their white testing partners.
-Most employers today are aware that race-ethnic discrimination is illegal, as well as often socially unacceptable.
-Consistent with findings from testing studies in a range of industries and occupations (Bendick, 1999; Bendick, 2007b), our restaurant testers essentially never encountered blatant discrimination or disrespect, racial-ethnic epithets, or even explicit acknowledgement of their race-ethnicity.
+Most employers today are aware that race-ethnic discrimination is illegal, as well as generally socially unacceptable.
+Consistent with findings from testing studies in a range of industries and occupations (Bendick, 1999, 2007), our restaurant testers essentially never encountered blatant discrimination or disrespect, racial-ethnic epithets, or even explicit acknowledgement of their race-ethnicity.
 Section A of Table 4 presents six measures of the politeness with which testers were treated, and among them there is no consistent pattern of more favorable treatment for white testers than their minority testing partners.